Back

 Postdoctoral Earth and Planetary Sciences Fellowship

-The Postdoctoral Earth and Planetary Sciences Fellowship supports scientific research in planetary geologic and geophysical processes.
-The Center for Earth and Planetary Studies (CEPS) at the Smithsonian’s National Air and Space Museum is involved in NASA and ESA planetary missions,
+The Postdoctoral Earth and Planetary Sciences Fellowship is a competitive research fellowship hosted by the Center for Earth and Planetary Studies at the Smithsonian Institution’s National Air and Space Museum.
+This fellowship supports advanced scientific research focused on understanding planetary

 11